Statutory guidance

 The headteacher will then have an opportunity to respond with any further information for STA to consider as part of the investigation, known as ‘representations’.

-A case manager will consider the representations in a peer review with another case manager.
+The case manager will consider the representations in a peer review with another case manager.
 During this peer review, they take into consideration all information the school has provided.
-If the case managers cannot reach a decision, the case is then reviewed by STA’s senior decision maker, who will be independent of the investigation with the authority to make the final decision.

-STA will use a decision meeting to determine what actions are required.
-At the meeting, the case manager will present all information gathered during the investigation to STA’s senior decision maker, including:
+If the case managers cannot reach a decision, they present the case to STA’s senior decision maker, who will be independent of the investigation.
+A decision meeting will determine what actions are required.
+At the meeting, the case manager will provide all information gathered during the investigation, including:

-- the original allegation
+• the original allegation

-- the case manager’s findings
+• the case manager’s findings

 Investigation outcomes

-Assessment | Maladministration |
+Assessment Maladministration

-RBA | Remove the data.
-It will not be used to contribute to the final progress measure. |
+RBA Remove the affected data.
+It will not be used to contribute to the final progress measure at KS2.

-Phonics screening check | Annul the outcome.
+Phonics screening check Annul the outcome.
 Pupils in year 1 will have the opportunity to take the check again the following year.
-Pupils in year 2 will not be able to re-take the check in future years. |
+Pupils in year 2 will not be able to retake the check.

-MTC | Annul the results, if it is after the check window and cannot be re-taken. |
+MTC Annul the results if it is after the check window and the check cannot be retaken.

-KS2 tests | Annul the relevant KS2 test results. |
+KS2 tests Annul the relevant results.

-KS2 teacher assessment | Amend teacher assessment judgements. |
+KS2 teacher assessment Amend or annul judgements.

-RBA | Email to close, citing near miss and actions to take, but no impact on pupil data. |
+RBA Email to close, citing near miss and actions to take, no impact or change to pupil data.

-Phonics screening check | Email to close, citing near miss and actions to take, but no impact on pupil data. |
+Phonics screening check Email to close, citing near miss and actions to take, no impact or change to pupil data.

-KS2 tests | Email to close, citing near miss and actions to take, but no impact on pupil data. |
+KS2 tests Email to close, citing near miss and actions to take, no impact or change to pupil data.

-KS2 teacher assessment | Email to close, citing near miss and actions to take, but no impact on pupil data. |
+KS2 teacher assessment Email to close, citing near miss and actions to take, no impact or change to pupil data.

 Treatment of single test annulments in key stage 2

 Where a pupil’s result for a single test paper in either English grammar, punctuation and spelling or mathematics is annulled following a maladministration investigation, STA will record the pupil’s overall outcome in the relevant subject as ‘At standard’ (AS) if the pupil achieves enough raw marks on the non-annulled test papers to meet the expected standard.
-The outcome for the individual test paper which was annulled will remain as ‘Q’.
+The outcome for the individual test paper that was annulled will remain as ‘Q’.

-This information will be reflected in the performance data published by DfE.
+This information will be reflected in the performance data published by DfE

 Further actions and investigations

-- parents of a child
+• is a parent of a child

-- any person who has care of the child
+• has care of the child

 Further information